b08x/syncopated/roles/desktop/README.md

 # desktop

-# What are the tasks and configurations performed by the "desktop" role?
-The /syncopatedIaC/roles/desktop/tasks/main.yml file defines the tasks for the "desktop" role.
-The main tasks and configurations performed are:
+The "desktop" role in the Ansible automation framework is responsible for configuring the desktop environment, window manager, and general applications on Linux workstations.
+It performs several key tasks and configurations:

-Installing various package groups like desktop, browser, media, etc.
+1. **Installing Package Groups**: Installs various package groups such as desktop, browser, media, etc.

-Creating configuration directories
+2. **Creating Configuration Directories**: Creates directories for storing configuration files for applications.

-Generating config files from templates for configs like dunst, picom, etc.
+3. **Generating Config Files**: Generates configuration files from templates for applications like dunst, picom, etc.

-Configuring the DM/Login by setting .dmrc
+4. **Configuring DM/Login**: Configures the display manager/login by setting .dmrc and enabling automatic login.

-Importing tasks to configure things like input-remapper, menu, barrier Setting xdg autostart applications
+5. **Importing Tasks**: Imports tasks to configure additional components like input-remapper, menu, barrier for multi-machine desktop use.

+6. **Setting Autostart Applications**: Configures autostart applications using xdg.

-Configuring Thunar file actions
+7. **Configuring Thunar File Actions**: Configures file actions for the Thunar file manager.

-Updating the desktop database
+8. **Updating Desktop Database**: Updates the desktop database for applications.
-It also imports the barrier.yml file to configure Barrier for multi-machine desktop use.

-# What variables are used by the "desktop" role and where are they declared?
-The main variables used are:

-packages.* - Package group lists defined elsewhere user.* - User info like home, name, group from common_vars.yml desktop.wm - Selected window manager desktop.barrier - Barrier configuration
+The role uses several variables, including package group lists defined elsewhere, user information like home, name, group from common_vars.yml, and configurations for the window manager and Barrier.
-Variables are also defined in roles/desktop/defaults/main.yml.

-# What functionality does the "desktop" role provide?
-The "desktop" role provides functionality to fully configure a desktop environment including installing packages, configuring the window manager, setting application autostart, shortcuts, configs and other aspects of a customized desktop experience.

-It works to set up a complete out of box ready to use desktop on various OS's in an automated and reusable way.
+Overall, the "desktop" role provides functionality to fully configure a desktop environment, including installing packages, configuring the window manager, setting application autostart, shortcuts, and other aspects of a customized desktop experience.
+It aims to set up a complete, ready-to-use desktop environment in an automated and reusable way.

----

-The desktop role handlestasks related to configuring the desktop environment, window manager and general applications.

-Some key aspects it manages:

-Structure is standard with tasks, defaults, vars folders.

-Installs base desktop packages like gnome, kde, xfce based on {{desktop.wm}} value.

-Installs browser, media, development dependent packages.

-Creates configuration directories for apps like dunst, picom, sxhkd etc.

-Generates config files from templates - i3, dunstrc, picom etc.

-Manages DM/Login - sets .dmrc, enables automatic login.

-Configures WM - i3, sway related tasks are imported conditionally.

-Handles input methods - input-remapper tasks.

-Configures menu, thunar files, bindings - menu.yml, sxhkd.yml

-Sets xdg autostart apps, dunst, updates desktop db.

-Barrier role for multi-machine desktop - configs, services.

-Key goal is a fully configured and customized desktop environment including window manager, applications and preferences.
-Reusable across different *buntu/Arch systems.

-Main files involved are tasks/main.yml, calls to other subdomain task files, and Jinja template config file generation.